Next week I will be publishing on my web-site and

 table-scraps, mostly involving reporting, that didn't

+make the book.
 For a preview, here's, "Bonus Chapter II: The

 Governor's Money Pot."